mspnp/aks-baseline/05-bootstrap-prep.md

 * ACR is populated with images your cluster will need as part of its bootstrapping process.
 * Log Analytics is deployed and ACR platform logging is configured.
 This workspace will be used by your cluster as well.

 The role of this pre-existing ACR instance is made more prominant when we think about cluster bootstrapping.
-That is the process that happens after Azure Resource deployment of the cluster, but before your first workload lands in the cluster.
-The cluster will be bootstrapped immedately and automatically after resource deployment, which means you'll need ACR in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.
+That is the process that happens after Azure resource deployment of the cluster, but before your first workload lands in the cluster.
+The cluster will be bootstrapped _immedately and automatically_ after resource deployment, which means you'll need ACR in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.

 ### Method

-We'll be bootstrapping this cluster with the Flux GitOps agent as installed by the AKS extension.
-This specific choice does not imply that Flux or GitOps in general is the only approach to bootstrapping.
-Consider your organizational familiarity and acceptance of tooling like this and decide if cluster baseline management should be performed with GitOps or via your deployment pipelines.
+We'll be bootstrapping this cluster with the Flux GitOps agent as installed as an AKS extension.
+This specific choice does not imply that Flux, or GitOps in general, is the only approach to bootstrapping.
+Consider your organizational familiarity and acceptance of tooling like this and decide if cluster bootstrapping should be performed with GitOps or via your deployment pipelines.
 If you are running a fleet of clusters, a GitOps approach is highly recommended for uniformity and easier governance.
 When running only a few clusters, GitOps might be seen as "too much" and you might instead opt for integrating that process into one or more deployment pipelines to ensure bootstrapping takes place.
 No matter which way you go, you'll need your bootstrapping artifacts ready to go before you start your cluster deployment so that you can minimize the time between cluster deployment and bootstrapping.
-Using the Flux AKS Extension allows your cluster to start already bootstrapped and sets you up with a solid management foundation going forward.
+Using the Flux AKS extension allows your cluster to start already bootstrapped and sets you up with a solid management foundation going forward.

 ## Steps